MyNixOS website logo

 Example

-• Spatial object created with the sf package: sf, sfc, sfg or bbox.
+• sf classes: sf, sfc, sfg or bbox.

-• A vector of coordinates with the form c(xmin, ymin, xmax, yman)
+• A numeric coordinate vector of the form c(xmin, ymin, xmax, ymax).

 An example using an sf object: